 Lanzarote in 5 Days: everything you need to know

-Visiting beaches and spas, walking along a volcanic route, camel riding or an underwater safari... all of these can be part of a 5-day itinerary in Lanzarote.
+Visiting beaches and spas, hiking a volcanic trail, camel riding or an underwater safari... all of these can be part of a 5-day itinerary in Lanzarote.

 Carla Yaquer